 Growing up in India, I never got the chance to taste avocado.
-Though now it’s available in a lot of stores and not very expensive too, until last few years it was either not available in the market or was unaffordable for most of the people.
+Though now it's available in a lot of stores and not very expensive too until the last few years it was either not available in the market or was unaffordable for most people.
 So, my first tryst with avocado was after shifting to Dubai, unfortunately, it was terrible.

 The first time I tried it was in an avocado shake, not a great idea as I am not a big fan of milk too.
 That shake tasted like one very bad medicine which I took as a child so I hated the shake too.

 It was so bad that I couldn’t drink more than two sips (the second sip was also taken to give it a benefit of doubt).
 It left a very bad impression of avocado on me and I didn’t try it again for almost two years.